pea-nut-z/karrot/readme.md

 ### Context

 I intend to reverse engineer an app called [Karrot](https://uk.karrotmarket.com/)- a marketplace.
 Initially, my purpose was to demonstrate how the state is maintained using Redux.
 Therefore, Chat, share and some functionalities under 'My Account' are unavailable.
-However, the plan has changed, and I want to challenge myself on a larger scale project.
-Therefore, I am expand the project to a full stack application.
+However, the plan has changed, and I want to challenge myself on a larger-scale project.
+Therefore, I am expanding the project to a full-stack application.

 ### Road blocks